 13. What if I can’t find my funding opportunity/program title in the search function?

 If you cannot find your funding opportunity listed, please search and select “Unknown” from the dropdown menu.

 14. What if I don’t know what the project function is?

 Please choose the function that most closely represents your project.
 If you are completely unsure, please contact RSP for assistance or leave the field blank.

 15. What do I put in the budget totals box?

 Use your budget to complete the budget page.
-If your project is one year long, leave the column labeled Total Years blank.
-If your budget is multiple years, enter the first year totals in the column labeled First Year and the total project costs in the column Total Years.
+Enter the first year totals in the column labeled First Year and the total project costs in the column Total Years.

 16. What is program income?